yashashvisri/data-pipeline/Dataset_created/README.md

 ### **The Output**

-The script saves the 300 synthetic cases directly into **JSON** and **CSV** files, which are immediately ready for use in reports, data analysis tools, or machine learning models.
+The script saves the 300 synthetic cases directly into **JSON** files, which are immediately ready for use in reports, data analysis tools, or machine learning models.